azizkhanp/interview-questions/README.md

 What are Tech stack using in your DevOps project? what is the flow of your CICD or Steps in Jenkins build?
 How can you instruct your pipeline to schedule a job on a specific node that has J D K 70, when it is only available on one node out of ten?
+If your CICD was aborted by you due to it continuously running bez of a parameter issue? when u run again same CICD pipeline what will happen?
+State-lock file.
 Which tool do you use to build Java projects?
 Where will you store your credentials?
 Username and password for Jenkins, Docker registry, etc.?
 How do you write custom actions and integrate them into your pipeline?